dvbportal/cloudnode-doc/api.rst

 API
 ===

-Cloudnode is build on a RESTful API the allows to execute all commands from the web frontend, the command line tool or a future client-side app.
+Cloudnode is build on a RESTful API that allows to execute all commands from the web frontend, the command line tool or a future client-side app.

-We are currently running the "stable" version of Node v.0.4.10 and we support Node.JS VMs, we call Cloudnode machines.
+We are currently running the "stable" version of Node.js v0.10.35 and we support Node.js VMs, we call Cloudnode machines.
 This means that you can install your own NPM modules.
 Git is required to push updates to your Cloudnode machine.
 The following API calls are defined: